Plumeria Passion

 Stacy has taught innumerable classes on making plumeria leis and arrangements over the years, inspiring so many to creatively utilize plumeria blooms to share their beauty.

-He has taught plumeria workshops in Southern California (San Diego Horticultural Society, San Diego Botanic Garden, Master Gardeners, plus many garden clubs and nurseries), all US plumeria societies, and was the emcee, moderator, and speaker at the International Plumeria Conference in Naples, Florida (2016).
-He has authored many articles and has been interviewed many times, including in the Los Angeles Times.
+The Atkinsons on A Growing PassionMike has taught plumeria workshops in Southern California (San Diego Horticultural Society, San Diego Botanic Garden, Master Gardeners, plus many garden clubs and nurseries) and is the only person to speak at all official plumeria societies in the US.
+He was involved on the steering committees for the 2016 & 2023 International Plumeria Conferences.
+He is a longtime volunteer and speaker with the Southern California Plumeria Society, has authored many articles, and has been interviewed many times, including by the Los Angeles Times.